emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

     Python

-        Python is a "duck-typed" object-oriented language developed by Guido van Rossum.
+        Python is a "duck-typed" object-oriented language created in the early 1990s by Guido van Rossum.

 	There are several implementations running on a variety of virtual machines: the original "CPython" implementation runs